OwenCochell/PaperMC-Update/README.md

 # Conclusion

 This script provides a simple method to check/download/install PaperMC server updates.
 You can add your command to the beginning of your start file, to ensure that you are always running the latest server version.
 If you are hosting a server for a friend/customer, you can use this script to manage the updating process for them, so they don't have to.

+# Changelog

+## 1.1.0

+  - Added command line option '-q' for quiet output
+  - Fixed typos/output issues
+  - Can read config files in custom locations

+## 1.0.0

+  - Initial version
+  - Added support for reading configuration info directly from the paper versioning file
+  - Removed old command line options
+  - Fixed some issues with selecting version

 # Special Thanks

 [devStorm](https://github.com/developStorm) - Helped with configuration file management, and offered valuable insight into the paper versioning file.

+# Pull Requests

+Pull requests are welcome and encouraged!

+If you have any bug fixes or changes, feel free to open a pull request.
+Any changes/fixes are greatly appreciated!

 # Issues/Bugs